 Once your list is complete, use it to plan for the amends you’ll make in step 9.
 And if it won’t cause more harm, you ask for forgiveness from them.

 Ultimately, you want to take healing action and learn how to live in the world soberly.
 This prepares you to repair relationships with others in the next step.

 Some people assume that making amends means apologizing, but these two things are not the same.
 Apologizing might be part of making amends, but amends includes more than just saying “I’m sorry.”

-It’s impossible for someone with AUD to simply apologize for the pain they’ve caused others and expect the damage to be undone.
+It’s impossible for a former addict to simply apologize for the pain they’ve caused others and expect the damage to be undone.

 Making amends helps you reconnect with people you’ve hurt in a deeper and more meaningful way than an apology.
 It requires honesty, self-awareness, and responsibility.